Strangeriscool/iOS-Fortnite-builds/README.md

 Credits to Crunnie🕊️ for builds 3.3 - 5.40
 Credits to Localized for builds 5.41 - 13.40.1

+Have a question about something?
+Open up an issue!

 For Pc,Android,Switch and PS4 builds go to [Here](https://github.com/chipset808/The-Archive/tree/main)